Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game: Acknowledgements

 \section{Acknowledgements}

-AC is supported by NSF DGE 1746045.
-AC would like to thank Luca Trevisan for his support while visiting Bocconi University; part of this work was completed while AC was a visiting student at Bocconi.
+AC is supported by NSF DGE 2140001.
+Part of this work was also done while AC was a visiting student at Bocconi University.
 LO is supported by NSF CAREER 1943510.
-The authors would like to thank Jeffrey Negrea for assisting on topics related to online learning.
+The authors would like to thank anonymous reviewers for suggesting related work on polymatroidal networks, Thatchaphol Saranurak for suggesting related work on the use of cut-matching games beyond partitioning graphs, and Jeffrey Negrea for assisting on topics related to online learning.
+AC would like to thank Luca Trevisan for discussion regarding HDX construction, flow embedding techniques for certifying expansion of random regular graphs, and support while visiting Bocconi.